zaozao's avatar

 Seems odd to refer to somebody as an aunt when you aren't related to them? that's all. somebody having a sibling who has a kid just doesn't make someone worthy of having the title "aunt" in any given situation by any person, i'm assuming this is some cultural difference lol also, costume implies you were dressed up. like in a cosplay or for halloween or something. which wasn't too long ago so maybe you were in a costume! but i think outfit is what you'd be more likely to mean the other 11 months of the year lol, it refers to your general appearance and clothing.

 A lovely aunt, abrout 45nd fourty-five years old, asnd a staffer in the canteen, told to me that my costume was pretty.
+A lovely aunt, around fourty-five years old and a staffer in the canteen, told me that my costume was pretty.

 And she even served me more food than another one.